 Chapter 3318:1-5 Exceptional Increases in Enrollment

-(A) A district may be considered to have an exceptional increase in enrollment, for the purposes of securing additional state funding for facilities improvements pursuant to section 3318.04 of the Revised Code, if a school district demonstrates to the satisfaction of the Ohio school facilities it meets the following criteria:
+(A) A district may be considered to have an exceptional increase in enrollment, for the purposes of securing additional state funding for facilities improvements pursuant to section 3318.04 of the Revised Code, if a school district demonstrates to the satisfaction of the Ohio facilities construction commission it meets the following criteria:

 (1) The district has an enrollment that exceeds one hundred fifteen per cent of design capacity in the school district's master facilities plan;